quarterpastten/REF-2014-SQL-data-exploration/README.md

 #### Question 6: Which units of assessment had the highest submission counts?

-Here we use a Common Table Expression (CTE):
+Here I use a Common Table Expression (CTE):

 ~~~~sql
 WITH a AS (